Correspondence between neuroevolution and gradient descent: Introduction

-Our work provides the equations that connect two distinct learning methods.
-It complements studies that demonstrate numerical similarity between gradient-based and evolutionary methods\c{zhang2017relationship}, and that show analytically that gradients evaluated in finite-difference and evolutionary methods converge in the limit of high dimensions\c{raisbeck2019evolution}.
-Our contribution provides an explanation for why mutations of the parameters of a neural network must, in the limit of small changes, enact gradient descent.
-In a sense this demonstration is similar to the proofs that neural networks with enough hidden nodes can represent any smooth function\c{cybenko1989approximation}: it does not by itself enable the solution of a new problem, but provides understanding of the limits and capacity of the tool.
+Our main results can be summarized as follows.
+When $\beta \neq \infty$ the weights of the network evolve, to leading order in $\sigma$, as $\dot{\x} = -(\beta \sigma^2/2) \nabla\u$ plus Gaussian white noise.
+Averaged over independent realizations of the learning process, {this form of neuroevolution is therefore equivalent to simple gradient descent}, with learning rate $\beta \sigma^2/2$.
+In the limit $\beta=\infty$, where mutations are accepted only if the loss function does not increase, weights under neuroevolution evolve instead as $\dot{\x}= - (\sigma/\sqrt{2 \pi})|\nabla \u|^{-1} \nabla \u$ plus Gaussian white noise, which corresponds to clipped gradient descent on $\u$\c{pascanu2013difficulty}.
+Note that conditioning the acceptance of neural-network parameter mutations on the change of the loss function for a single copy of that network is sufficient to enact gradient descent: a population of individuals is not required.

-Neuroevolutionary algorithms in general consider a broader variety of processes than considered here, such as evolution of network topologies\c{stanley2002evolving,floreano2008neuroevolution,stanley2019designing} (similarly, there are many Monte Carlo algorithms for particles that involve nonlocal or collective moves\c{swendsen1987nonuniversal,wolff1989collective,frenkel2001understanding,liu2004rejection,whitelam2011approximating}).
-Those dynamics do not correspond to simple gradient descent.
-The implication of the present contribution is that, given any potentially complicated set of evolutionary methods, it is enough to add simple mutations in order to ensure that gradient descent is also approximated.
+{In this paper we use the term ``neuroevolution'' to refer to a sequence of mutation steps applied to the parameters of a single copy of a neural network and accepted probabilistically.
+In general, neuroevolutionary algorithms encompass a broader variety of processes, including mutations of populations of communicating neural networks\c{salimans2017evolution} and mutations of network topologies\c{stanley2002evolving,floreano2008neuroevolution,stanley2019designing}.
+Similarly, the set of procedures for particles that can be described as ``Monte Carlo algorithms'' is large, and ranges from local moves of single particles -- roughly equivalent to the procedure used here -- to nonlocal moves and moves of collections of particles\c{swendsen1987nonuniversal,wolff1989collective,frenkel2001understanding,liu2004rejection,whitelam2011approximating}.)
+The dynamics of those collective-move Monte Carlo algorithms and of the more complicated neuroevolutionary schemes\c{stanley2002evolving,floreano2008neuroevolution,stanley2019designing} do not correspond to simple gradient descent.
+Here, we demonstrate a correspondence between one member of this set of algorithms and gradient descent, the implication being that, given any potentially complicated set of neuroevolutionary methods, it is enough to add simple a mutation-acceptance protocol in order to ensure that gradient descent is also approximated.
+The neuroevolution-gradient descent correspondence is similar to the proofs that neural networks with enough hidden nodes can represent any smooth function\c{cybenko1989approximation}: it does not necessarily suggest how to solve a given problem, but provides understanding of the limits and capacity of the tool and its relation to other methods of learning.}